cmmedu/cmmedu-ordertable-xblock/README.md

 ## Scoring

-The EOL Order XBlock assigns scores based on:
+The CMM Order XBlock assigns scores based on:
 - Correct order of all elements (allow more than one correct answer)
 - Incorrect, wrong order of at least one element